 Nevertheless, the Company Group financial results may be adversely affected by challenges in sourcing reuse goods due to changing economic trends, growing competition, changing customer preferences, or changes in the market price of jewelry, precious metals, and bullion.

-With the exception of gold and platinum, whose prices are set by the market, reuse goods lack predetermined market prices.
+With the exception of gold and platinum, whose prices are set by the market, reuse goods lack predetermined prices.
 The popularity of luxury brands and the recent increase in market volume for reuse goods requires purchasing staff who are capable of inspecting the authenticity of reuse goods in line with the Company Group standards and providing appropriate purchase prices in accordance with individual circumstances.
 Accordingly, the Company Group recognizes the importance of developing purchasing staff with specialized knowledge and experience.

 If the Company Group fails to develop sufficient purchasing staff in line with projections, this could hinder buying office operations and opening of new buying offices, which in turn could adversely affect the Company Group financial results.